Photo: Looking out over Forbidden Peak and its satellites from Eldorado’s East Ridge

 Access.
 Drive Highway 20 to Marblemount; then follow the Cascade River Road east.
 Park in a large parking lot on your left (south) about 100 yards past Milepost 20.

-Map.
-Print our topo map below of this trip on 8.5″ x 11″ paper in portrait mode.
+Map: See map below for more information.
+Print map on 8.5″ x 11″ paper in portrait mode.

 - Walk about 100 yards west on the Cascade River Road and cross the Cascade River on a big fallen cedar right by the Milepost 20 marker.
 Note: Exactly where you cross the river can change from year to year as floods wash away and deposit new log jams.